HexWasTaken/mwgdpsdl/README.md

-# Welcome to the Creator Point 7 Demon List!
+# Welcome to the Milky Way GDPS Demon List!
 # FAQ

 ---